 Keeping track of your remote garage door openers can be a real headache, especially for motorcyclists.
 They’re the perfect size for loosing in a door pocket, console cubby or saddlebag.
 The clips never stay put, or if they do they don’t grip your sun visors reliably.
 And they’re not as easy to find for purchase as you might think when you decide you need more.
-We were having a special problem with this in our household, so when we saw the Mo-Door Motorcycle Garage Door Opener at the Denver Motorcycle Expo last January, we were more than a little intrigued.
+We were having a special problem with this in our household, so when we saw the Mo-Door Motorcycle Garage Door Opener at the Colorado Motorcycle Expo last January, we were more than a little intrigued.
 Read on to see what this little device is all about, and if it might be just what you’re looking for.

 Mo-Door Independent Garage Door Opener for Motorcycles